0xcf/decal-web/about.md

 If you are still unsure about which track to choose, you can email us at [decal@ocf.berkeley.edu][email].

 ## I don't want units / wasn't accepted / am not a student.
 Can I audit this course?
 We are working hard to get all of our materials online this semester for everyone to access!
-Since we are no longer bound by physical constraints, feel free to attend any of our scheduled lectures or complete any of the labs on your own.
+Feel free to view our lectures or complete any of the labs on your own.
 (You will need your own Linux VM though- you can [install one locally](https://blog.storagecraft.com/the-dead-simple-guide-to-installing-a-linux-virtual-machine-on-windows/) or get one from a provider such as [DigitalOcean](https://www.digitalocean.com/).)

 ## I'm stuck on a lab/concept!
 Where can I find help?